thoraj/distance-matrix/README.md

 Python script showing how to use the Google Distance Matrix API to compute a distance matrix for a set of nodes/coordinates taken from a csv

+Disclaimer: This is meant to be an example/proof-of-concept, and is not meant for production use.
+Please observe the terms and conditions for using Google Apis.

 ##Examples:

 **python distance-matrix.py --help**